Sex Secrets of Our Ancestors

 The Wordsworth poem about “splendor in the grass” begins with the poet’s awareness that as an adult he no longer is capable of the extremes of ecstatic pleasure that he recalls from childhood.

-Since reading Sex at Dawn, I’m even more conscious in my work with individuals and couples that even our best sexual experiences are probably only a dim echo of a once-ecstatic form of sexual being.
-One that can no longer be adequately described in words or images, because the psychological and cultural conditions necessary for it have vanished.
+Since reading Sex at Dawn, I’m more conscious in my work with individuals and couples that even our best sexual experiences are probably only a dim echo of a once-ecstatic form of sexual being, for which the necessary psychological and cultural conditions for it have long since vanished.

 This once-ecstatic form of sexual being was probably often communal, and involved an absence of shame and a deep sense of communal connection that I cannot imagine.